Devanshukoli/my-odinproject-journey/log.md

 ## Date: 29-Nov-2024
 - Get Started with *The box Model*
 - learn about *box model* and it's fundamentals.
 The *resources* were awesome!

+## Date: 30-Nov-2024
+- Get started with *Block and Inline*.
+- learn about inline and block which are 2 types of display property. interesting!!
+- did 2 exercise in which learning about margin, padding, border.